pyca/cryptography/docs/api-stability.rst

 Security
 ~~~~~~~~

-In the event a security vulnerability, or hardening necessitates it, we will
-break backwards compatibility in order to address an issue.
+One exception to our API stability policy is for security.
+We will violate this
+policy as necessary in order to resolve a security issue or harden
+``cryptography`` against a possible attack.

 Deprecation
 -----------